Improving access to affordable, high-quality tests and treatments for patients in lower-income countries

 While there are diagnostic tests and treatments available for the management of advanced HIV disease, limited access and high costs continue to be the roadblocks.

-Unitaid’s new investment aims to improve access to affordable, WHO-recommended products for diagnosis, prevention and treatment of advanced HIV disease.
+Unitaid’s AHD initiative aims to improve access to affordable, WHO-recommended products for diagnosis, prevention and treatment of advanced HIV disease.

-The new initiative builds on Unitaid’s 2016-2019 Optimal ARV project with Clinton Health Access Initiative (CHAI) on expanding access to the best available antiretrovirals.
-The work is supported by a strong coalition of partners including the Global Fund, PEPFAR, EGPAF and MSF.
+This initiative is supported by a strong coalition of partners including the Global Fund, PEPFAR, EGPAF and MSF.

 The impact we are seeking